An Optimized Construction of Lie Algebra Generator Pools for Variational Quantum Eigensolvers in Chemistry: Results

-\\ \\ \textbf{Pool choice and completeness:} In Figures \ref{fig::nomcp}, \ref{fig:H6niducc}, and \ref{fig:H8_niducc}, we evaluate the convergence behavior of MB-ADAPT-VQE and NI-DUCC, focusing specifically on the impact of pool completeness and the selection strategy of the starters.
+\textbf{Pool choice and completeness:} In Figures \ref{Fig::niducc} and \ref{fig::nomcp}, we evaluate the convergence behavior of MB-ADAPT-VQE and NI-DUCC, focusing specifically on the impact of pool completeness and the selection strategy of the starters.

 First, to assess the importance of the initial operator choice, we constructed pools using random selections of single and double excitations.
-We observe in Figure \ref{fig:H8_niducc} that the NI-DUCC-VQE approach using these random pools (Green and Red lines) exhibits a rapid initial plateau at errors between $10^{-2}$ and $10^{-1}$ Ha, failing to reach the chemical accuracy threshold, a similar stagnation is observed with MB-ADAPT-VQE ($k=30$) in Figure \ref{fig:niduccH8_few}.
-Second, we show in \ref{fig:H6niducc} that relying only on MCPs with a size of $2N-4=20$ is insufficient.
-In Figure \ref{fig:H6niducc}, the "Only MCP" in the NI-DUCC-VQE approach ($k=10$) approach (Red line) yields the poorest performance.
+We constructed random candidate operator pools of fixed size $2N-4$ by uniformly sampling from a larger base set.
+This base set is generated by applying the Jordan\textendash Wigner transformation to fermionic UCCSD single and double excitations, splitting the resulting linear combinations into individual Pauli strings, and removing the $Z$ operators, following standard pool-construction techniques in \cite{Sapova2022}.
+We observe in Figure \ref{Fig::niducc}b that the NI-DUCC-VQE approach using these random pools (green and red lines) exhibits a rapid initial plateau at errors between $10^{-2}$ and $10^{-1}$ Ha, failing to reach the chemical accuracy threshold, a similar stagnation is observed with MB-ADAPT-VQE ($k=30$) in Figure \ref{fig::nomcp}a.
+Second, we show in \ref{Fig::niducc}a that relying only on MCPs with a size of $2N-4=20$ is insufficient.
+In Figure \ref{Fig::niducc}a, the "Only MCP" in the NI-DUCC-VQE approach ($k=10$) approach (Red line) yields the poorest performance.
 Although the pool is formally complete, it was recognized early that adding a set of “starter” operators to MCPs in order to diversify search directions, helps avoid early plateaus and improves convergence.
-Conversely, using physically motivated but non-complete sets (Figures \ref{fig:H6niducc}, \ref{fig:niduccH6_few}, Orange line) results in a rapid initial descent that stagnates abruptly at the chemical accuracy border.
-Finally, in Figure \ref{fig:niduccH8_few}, we analyze a "small" complete pool strategy containing 60 operators (approximately twice the MCP size of 28) instead of $174$, see Table~\ref{ref:tablessizepools}.
+Conversely, using physically motivated but non-complete sets (Figures \ref{Fig::niducc}a, \ref{fig::nomcp}b, Orange line) results in a rapid initial descent that stagnates abruptly at the chemical accuracy border.
+Finally, in Figure \ref{fig::nomcp}a, we analyze a "small" complete pool strategy containing 60 operators (approximately twice the MCP size of 28) instead of $174$, see Table~\ref{ref:tablessizepools}.
 While it converges more slowly than the standard MB-ADAPT-VQE ($k=20$), it successfully breaks the chemical accuracy threshold with more iterations.\\\\